Islamic terrorism: Takfir

 Daesh not only called for the revival of slavery of non-Muslims (specifically of the Yazidi minority group), but declared takfir on any Muslim who disagreed with their policy.

 Starting in 2013, Daesh began "encouraging takfir of Muslims deemed insufficiently pure in regard of tawhid (monotheism)".
 The Taliban were found "to be "a 'nationalist' movement, all too tolerant" of Shia.
-In 2015 ISIL "pronounced Jabhat al-Nusrat -- then al-Qaida's affiliate in Syria -- an apostate group."
+In 2015 ISIL "pronounced Jabhat al-Nusrat - then al-Qaida's affiliate in Syria - an apostate group."

 Interpretations of the Qur'an and Hadith

 Donald Holbrook, a Research Fellow at the Centre for the Study of Terrorism and Political Violence, analyzes a sample of 30 works by jihadist propagandists for references to Islamic scripture that justifies the objectives of violent jihad.
 An-Nisa (4:74–75) is quoted most frequently; other popular passages are At-Taubah (9:13–15, 38–39, 111), Al-Baqarah (2:190–191, 216), and Surah 9:5:

 Holbrook notes that the first part "slay the idolaters ..." is oft quoted but not the limiting factors at the end of the ayat.
-Peter Bergen notes that bin Laden cited this verse in 1998 when making a formal declaration of war.